Show User's Location aka. Blue Dot

 }

-method.
-We set the running
+Implement the `stopPositioning` method.
+We set the `running` boolean to false.

 func stopPositioning() {